Mars Wrigley fined after workers fell in chocolate tank

-ELIZABETHTOWN, Pa.
-(WHTM) — The Occupational Health and Safety Administration (OSHA) has fined Mars Wrigley Confectionary after two contractors fell into a chocolate tank at their Pennsylvania facility last year.
+The Occupational Health and Safety Administration (OSHA) has fined Mars Wrigley Confectionary after two contractors fell into a chocolate tank at their Pennsylvania facility last year.
+KTLA’s sister station WHTM reports.

 The workers had to be rescued after they fell into a partially filled chocolate tank on June 9, 2022.
 Authorities had to cut a hole in the tank to rescue the two workers.
 Both were taken to the hospital, one of them by helicopter.